 Similarly, we call extreme heat blistering heat, and these two words collocate together.
 This is a band 8.0/9.0 expression because not only is it a collocation, it is much rarer vocabulary.
 Notice that it is exact in its meaning – much more precise that hot.
 By hitting the target – identifying exact meanings – you can achieve 8.0 or 9.0 for an IELTS vocabulary score.

 Note also, the language in the quotation above is suitable for IELTS Speaking Part 1 where you are proving your ability to make general conversation.
-If you are asked about the weather in your hometown it makes sense to talk about how it has changed, too.
+If the examiner asks you about the weather in your hometown, it makes sense to talk about how it has changed, too.

 Below I’ve put the link to the BBC news article, and some vocabulary to notice.
 They use some more formal vocabulary which would be useful in a serious answer about global warming in IELTS Speaking Part 3.
 It would also be useful to give examples of rising temperatures in an essay on climate change for the IELTS Writing Test.

 - “…since records began”

 - Q1: Has Halloween ever been this mild before?